A Treasury of Christmas Carols

 The Santa Card

-Credit for designing the Christmas card is given to John Callcott Horsley (1817-1903), a British narrative painter and a Royal Academician.
-He was a painter who designed the first Christmas card in 1843 for his friend Sir Henry Cole, the first director of the Victoria and Albert Museum).
-The first edition of 1000 cards was copied and hand colored and shows a family party and with the legend "A Merry Christmas and a Happy New Year to You."
-They were printed in lithography on stiff cardboard, 5 1/8 by 3 1/4 inches.
+Credit for designing the first Christmas card is given to John Callcott Horsley (1817-1903), a British narrative painter and a Royal Academician.
+He designed the card in 1843 for his friend Sir Henry Cole, the first director of the Victoria and Albert Museum.
+The first edition of 1000 cards was copied and hand colored, shows a family party, and displays the legend "A Merry Christmas and a Happy New Year to You."
+They were printed by lithography on stiff cardboard, 5 1/8 by 3 1/4 inches.
 The price was 1s. each.
-Others quickly followed in England.
+Other designers quickly followed with Christmas cards in England.

 Also see